 We enter into interest rate exchange agreements, or "interest rate swaps", with counterparties to fix the interest rate on a portion of our variable rate debt in order to reduce the potential volatility in our interest expense that would otherwise result from changes in market interest rates.
-As of June 30, 2004 we had interest rate swaps with an aggregate principal amount of \$500.0 million.
+As of June 30, 2004 we had interest rate swaps with an aggregate principal amount of \$300.0 million.
 The changes in their mark-to-market values are derived from changes in market interest rates, the decrease in their time to maturity and the creditworthiness of the counterparties.
-The aggregate change in value is reported as either a noncash gain or loss on derivative instruments, net.
-Principally as a result of higher market interest rates at the end of the quarter compared to the beginning, we recorded a net gain on derivatives amounting to \$8.8 million for the six months ended June 30, 2004, as compared to a loss on derivatives amounting to \$7.4 million for the six months ended June 30, 2003.
+Principally as a result of higher market interest rates at the end of the quarter compared to the beginning, we recorded a net gain on derivatives amounting to \$4.9 million for the six months ended June 30, 2004, as compared to a loss on derivatives amounting to \$2.3 million for the six months ended June 30, 2003.